Eleanor Segall Mandelstam is an author and mental health blogger who has written about living with bipolar disorder.

 I slowly started writing for different charities and started my blog in March 2016.
-I wanted to write about what it’s like to lose jobs, have panic attacks, be at home, be single, live with a parent – being in the aftermath of mental illness.
+I wanted to write about what it’s like to be living with bipolar disorder, to lose jobs, have panic attacks, be at home, be single, live with a parent – being in the aftermath of mental illness.
 I had no plans to make it into anything else.
 And then it grew.

 In 2018, the then head of blogs at Metro (who happened to have bipolar disorder) had written about mental health.
 I asked her how I could write too.
 I showed her my blog, and she commissioned me.